-The value of the collateral securing the Issuer's loan portfolio may fluctuate or decline due to factors beyond the Issuer's control, including as a result of the COVID-19 pandemic and macroeconomic factors affecting Chile's economy.
-The value of the collateral securing the Issuer's loan portfolio may be adversely affected by force majeure events, such as natural disasters, particularly in locations where a significant portion of the Issuer's loan portfolio is composed of real estate loans.
+The value of the collateral securing the Issuer's loan portfolio may fluctuate or decline due to factors beyond the Issuer's control, including as a result of a prolonged COVID-19 pandemic or a weaker than expected recovery after the COVID-19 pandemic and macroeconomic factors affecting Chile's economy.
+The value of the collateral securing the Issuer's loan portfolio may be adversely affected by force majeure events, such as natural disasters (including as a result of climate change), particularly in locations where a significant portion of the Issuer's loan portfolio is composed of real estate loans.
 Natural disasters such as earthquakes and floods may cause widespread damage, which could impair the asset quality of the Issuer's loan portfolio and could have an adverse impact on Chile's economy.
 The real estate market is particularly vulnerable in the current economic climate and this may affect the Issuer, as real estate represents a significant portion of the collateral securing the Issuer's residential mortgage loan portfolio.
 The Issuer may also not have sufficiently recent information on the value of collateral, which may result in an inaccurate assessment for impairment losses of the Issuer's loans secured by such collateral.
 If any of the above were to occur, the Issuer may need to make additional provisions to cover actual impairment losses of the Issuer's loans, which may materially and adversely affect the Issuer's results of operations and financial condition.

-At December 31, 2020, 44% of the Issuer's loans and advances to customers have property collateral while 21% have other types of collateral (securities, pledges and others).
+At December 31, 2021, 62% of the Issuer's loans and advances to customers are collateralized, which includes 14% of the Issuer's consumer loans, 96% of its mortgage loans and 50% of its commercial loans.